AtzeDeVries/travisci-nba-etl-docker/README.md

 # travisci-nba-api-docker
-build api and commits it to docker hub
+build api and commits it to docker hub.